Skip to main content

 Should You Book Le Raidd Bar?

-Le Raidd Bar is one of the most talked-about gay bars in Paris, and getting in is genuinely easy by the standards of the Marais nightlife circuit.
-There is no velvet-rope ordeal here — the door policy is relaxed compared to the more selective club venues nearby, and the address on Rue du Temple puts you in the heart of the 4th arrondissement, a few minutes' walk from the main Marais drag bars and restaurants.
+Le Raidd Bar is one of the most talked-about gay bars in Paris, getting in is genuinely easy by the standards of the Marais nightlife circuit.
+There is no velvet-rope ordeal here — the door policy is relaxed compared to the more selective club venues nearby, the address on Rue du Temple puts you in the heart of the 4th arrondissement, a few minutes' walk from the main Marais drag bars and restaurants.
 If you are visiting Paris for the first time and want a central, high-energy bar with a theatrical bent, this is a practical first stop.

 The venue is known for its go-go dancers performing in the windows and above the bar, which sets the tone before you have ordered your first drink.
 For a first-timer, that spectacle is the main event — it is the kind of bar where the atmosphere is the product, not just a backdrop.
 Expect a loud, packed interior on weekend evenings, with a crowd that skews young and international.
-The Marais draws a lot of visitors, and Le Raidd reflects that mix.
+The Marais draws a lot of visitors, Le Raidd reflects that mix.

 Le Raidd has been through several iterations over the years, with ongoing updates to its format and events programming.
-The core identity , a high-energy gay bar with a performance-forward aesthetic , has remained consistent, but the venue has sharpened its events calendar and weekend programming in recent years, which makes weekend visits meaningfully different from a quieter weekday drink.
+The core identity, a high-energy gay bar with a performance-forward aesthetic, has remained consistent, but the venue has sharpened its events calendar and weekend programming in recent years, which makes weekend visits meaningfully different from a quieter weekday drink.
 If you want the full experience, Thursday through Saturday evenings is when the venue is operating at full pitch.

-On the outdoor and streetside front, Rue du Temple is a busy pedestrian-friendly street, and like many Marais bars Le Raidd spills some energy onto the street on warm evenings , though this is not a terrace-destination venue.
-The neighbourhood itself is the real outdoor draw: the surrounding streets are dense with other bars, restaurants, and late-night options, so it works well as part of a wider Marais evening rather than a standalone destination.
+On the outdoor and streetside front, Rue du Temple is a busy pedestrian-friendly street, like many Marais bars Le Raidd spills some energy onto the street on warm evenings, though this is not a terrace-destination venue.
+The neighbourhood itself is the real outdoor draw: the surrounding streets are dense with other bars, restaurants, late-night options, so it works well as part of a wider Marais evening rather than a standalone destination.
 For a broader look at what else is nearby, see our full Paris bars guide, our full Paris restaurants guide, and our full Paris experiences guide.

 Quick reference: 23 Rue du Temple, 75004 Paris.
 Booking difficulty: easy.
 Leading visited Thursday–Saturday evenings for peak atmosphere.